Beretta Bobcat Review: A Palm Full of 22 Caliber Prevention

 Our Verdict

 For gun owners looking to be able to carry seven or eight rounds of .22LR or .25ACP with them in a pocket-sized delivery system that weighs less than a pound and is good for reliably poking holes in a 10-inch target 10 yards away if needed, the Bobcat could be the king of the jungle.
+The Beretta Bobcat offers great value for money and is available at a good price compared to other options.

 Test Scores